bobvanderlinden/softwarebakeryblog/articles/shrinking-images-on-linux.markdown

 * The partition ends on block 9181183 (shown under `End`)
 * The block-size is 512 bytes (shown as `sectors of 1 * 512`)

-We will use these numbers in the rest of the example, but 512 is often the same, but 9181183 will differ for you.
+We will use these numbers in the rest of the example.
+The block-size (512) is often the same, but the ending block (9181183) will differ for you.
 The numbers mean that the parition ends on byte 9181183\*512 of the file.
 After that byte comes the unallocated-part.
 Only the first 9181183\*512 bytes will be useful for our image.

-We will copy that first 9181183*512 bytes to a new file called `myimage_shrinked.img`.
-Note that `dd` accepts a count argument which we will fill in as the end of the partition + 1.
-In this example that is `9181183 + 1 = 9181184`:

-    $ dd if=myimage.img of=myimage_shrinked.img bs=512 count=9181184

-Sidenote: `dd` will do 9181184 write operations, each time it writes 512 bytes: a total of 9181184\*512 bytes.

-When `dd` is finished, the new image `myimage_shrinked.img` should now be 9181184*512 bytes, whereas the original in this example is 6144000000 bytes.
+Next we shrink the image-file to a size that can just contain the partition.
+For this we will use the `truncate` command (thanks uggla!).
+With the truncate command need to supply the size of the file in bytes.
+The last block was 9181183 and block-numbers start at 0.
+That means we need (9181183+1)*512 bytes.
+This is important, else the partition will not fit the image.
+So now we use truncate with the calculations:

+    $ truncate --size=$[(9181183+1)*512] myimage.img

-Now copy the new image over to your phone, where it will act exactly the same as the old and big image did.
+Now copy the new image over to your phone, where it should act exactly the same as the old/big image did.